rokybeast/rokybeast/README.md

 hello there!
 I'm **rokybeast**, a programmer, who probably contributed (and will contribute) nothing to the world.
 I usually like to program in Rust and C, as I like low-level programming languages.
 I also work with web frameworks, like Svelte, React, etc. I like to play around with math as well, thus the huge equation up there.. (it all equals to 1).

-# 📍 Where I live

-I work (not), at Hyderabad, India.
-And, usually don't go outside of the country.

 # ⚒ Stuff I use

 <div align="center">